apache/whimsy/www/board/agenda/README.md

    underscore.
 Methods and computed properties will not be.

  * If you are so inclined, you can actually make changes to the datastructures.
-Those changes won't be visible until you re-render.
-   Something to try: `Main.item._report = 'All is Good!'; Main.refresh()`
+Something to try: `Main.item._report = 'All is Good!'`

  * One last thing before we leave this section, go to an agenda page, and replace the final `/` in the URL with `.json`.
 The contents you see is